Mango-III aptamer

 SELEX ligand

-YO3-biotin-RNA aptamer: The EC50 was determined by and measuring the increase in fluorescence as a function of increasing RNA aptamer concentration in the presence of a fixed concentration of dye[2].
+The EC50 was determined by measuring the increase in fluorescence as a function of increasing RNA aptamer concentration in the presence of a fixed concentration of dye[2].
+The Kd was determined by and measuring the increase in fluorescence as a function of increasing RNA aptamer concentration in the presence of a fixed concentration of dye[1].

 Structure ligand